 Fly into Fairbanks & overnight; Take the Alaska Railroad to Denali, meet the Camp Denali and North Face Lodge buses; Stay 3, 4 or 7 nights; Upon departure, take the Alaska Railroad southbound for Anchorage; Enjoy Anchorage and set out for the Kenai Peninsula, Prince William Sound, or elsewhere.

-Fly to or arrive in Anchorage & overnight; Take the Park Connection motor coach to Denali, meet Camp Denali and North Face Lodge buses; Stay 3, 4, or 7 nights nights; Upon departure, catch the Alaska Railroad southbound for Anchorage; Enjoy Anchorage and set out for Kenai Peninsula, Prince William Sound, or elsewhere.
+Fly to or arrive in Anchorage & overnight; Take the Alaska Railroad to Denali & overnight at Deneki Lakes B&B. The next day meet Camp Denali and North Face Lodge buses; Stay 3, 4, or 7 nights nights; Upon departure, catch the Alaska Railroad southbound for Anchorage; Enjoy Anchorage and set out for Kenai Peninsula, Prince William Sound, or elsewhere.

 Enjoy Denali by staying at Camp Denali or North Face Lodge and pair it with a unique lodge experience in Kenai Fjords National Park.
 Stay for several days at Kenai Fjords Glacier Lodge, the only wilderness lodge within this national park.
 Enjoy a marine wildlife tour en route to the lodge—consider it the marine version of the Denali Park Road!